Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 Pincher's Pro Tip

 Young drivers especially benefit from vehicle selection.
 Choosing a compact SUV like the Honda CR-V over a sports car or coupe can reduce an 18–25-year-old's annual premium by 30% or more.
-Learn more about saving on car insurance for young adults.
+This is one of the most impactful financial moves a new driver can make.
+See our guide on car insurance for young drivers for more strategies.

 Compare Car Insurance Rates in Ohio